ekoindia/oaas-widget/README.md

 #### To test the package locally:

+1. Create build using `npm run build` to create dist folder which will serve target projects.
-1. Run the `npm link` command in this project's root directory to create a symlink.
+2. Run the `npm link` command in this project's root directory to create a symlink.
-1. Run the `npm link @ekoindia/oaas-widget` command in your target project's root directory to link this package.
+3. Run the `npm link @ekoindia/oaas-widget` command in your target project's root directory to link this package.
     1. A folder callbed `@ekoindia` will be created in your target project's node_modules directory with a symlink to this package.
 You may delete that folder to remove the symlink.
-1. Import the package in your project and use it as a local dependency.
+4. Import the package in your project and use it as a local dependency.

 #### To build and publish to npm: